-Ms. Seetaroo has spent the last 18 years working on debt, equity and special situations investments in Africa as an investment banker and is the Chief Executive Officer of Cashew Coast, an integrated cashew business consisting of two factories and a supply chain of 7,000 smallholder farmers, and employing more than 1000 individuals in Côte d'Ivoire.
+Ms. Seetaroo has spent the last 18 years working on debt, equity and special situations investments in Africa as an investment banker and is the Chief Executive Officer of Cashew Coast, an integrated cashew business consisting of two factories and a supply chain of 12,000 smallholder farmers, and employing more than 700 individuals in Côte d'Ivoire.
 She has previously been a director of Canadian listed gold explorer and a Canadian listed agrichemical company operating in Africa.
 She is a member of the Global Advisory Board of the Cass Business School, City University London, UK, where she earned her Executive MBA, and is a trained lawyer, previously an associate with the global law firm, Norton Rose Fulbright.

 Until 2018, Ms. Seetaroo ran Gold and General Limited, an investment holding that controlled Zimbabwe's largest gold producer and led the acquisition and turn-around of a distressed fibre optic business in the Democratic Republic of Congo.
-Prior to this, she founded and grew Medea Capital Partners, a successful FCA regulated resource advisory business in London, which she successfully exited in 2014, and was an investment banker at Société Générale, focused on mining finance.
+Prior to this, she founded and grew Medea Capital Partners, a successful FCA regulated resource advisory business in London, which she successfully exited.